-This position is now expressly set out in section 19AK of the Crimes Act 1914 (Cth).
+This position is now expressly set out in s 19AK of the Crimes Act 1914 (Cth).
 However, it has been acknowledged that considerations relating to the setting of a non-parole period are different to those concerning whether the risk of deportation should mitigate penalty.
-Hence, the decision in R v Shrestha does not provide guidance regarding the approach that should be taken to the role of deportation in setting the overall penalty and we still await some guidance from the High Court on the matter.
+Hence, the decision in Shrestha does not provide guidance regarding the approach that should be taken to the role of deportation in setting the overall penalty, and we still await guidance from the High Court on the matter.

 The divergent views throughout Australia show no signs of harmonising.
-This is especially the case given that little scholarly attention has focused on the issue and the secondary authorities that have canvassed the point have done so in a relatively perfunctory manner.
-Thus, we see that the New South Wales Law Reform Commission, in its report Sentencing recommended that the risk of deportation should be irrelevant to sentence; however, the report did not undertake a deep analysis of the issue.
-The report merely stated:
+This is especially the case given that little scholarly attention has focused on the issue, and the secondary authorities that have canvassed the point have done so in a relatively perfunctory manner.
+Thus, we see that the New South Wales Law Reform Commission, in its Sentencing report, did not recommend that the risk of deportation should be relevant to the sentence; however, the report did not undertake a deep analysis of the issue.
+The report merely concluded:

 Despite the submissions to the contrary, we are not persuaded that there is any need to move away from the established case law [that the risk of deportation does not mitigate penalty severity] and, accordingly, we do not recommend the inclusion of any specific provision to deal with this issue.